lellolillili/rallymodemod/README.md

 # Rally mode - experimental

 ## Download
 No need to clone the repo, just Download the leatest release (a zipfile) from the menu on the right.

-If you're interested in working on the code, however, then go ahead and clone the repo.
+If you're interested in working on the code, then go ahead and clone the repo.
-I'm very happy to collaborate with anyone.

 ## Install
 Put the zip file in your mods folder.
-You do no need to unpack if you just want to play and edit basic settings (the settings file, *rallyconfig.ini* will be created in *beamng_local/settings/).
+You do no need to unpack if you just want to play and edit basic settings (the settings file, *rallyconfig.ini* will be created in *beamng_local/settings/* after you make your first edits from the pause menu).

 ## Go Rallying
 If you have a *beamng_local_folder/settings/rallyconfig.ini* from previous versions of the mod, **remove it**.

-The rallies are under Time Trials menu.
+The rallies are under the Time Trials menu.
 You can only start a rally from the Time Trials menu.

 You can see the length of a rally in the thumbnail.
 Shakedowns are short stages,